yymmaa0000/CARLA_Self-Driving_Vehicle_Control_Project/README.md

 The performance of the controller was simulated using the CARLA simulator, which is a modified version of the original CARLA simulator with additional maps included.
 If you wish to try my controller yourself, please download and install this simulator following the instructions [here](https://www.coursera.org/learn/intro-self-driving-cars/supplement/pGdcu/carla-installation-guide).
 To learn how to use this simulator, you can refer to the project instruction from Coursera website [here](https://www.coursera.org/learn/intro-self-driving-cars/programming/ac8R5/final-project-self-driving-vehicle-control).

+Before developing controllers, the dynamic model of the vehicle was derived using 2D bicycle model by hand.
+The detailed derivation of the vehicle model can be found in the “Vehicle Modeling” folder.
+A python code for a modeling practice can also be found in that folder, which implemented and simulated a longitudinal vehicle model.

 In this project, I implemented 3 different controllers, which are:
 1. PID for longitudinal and pure pursuit for lateral
 2. PID + feedforward for longitudinal and pure pursuit for lateral